5 common misconceptions about canoeing and kayaking

 Canoes, on the other hand, require a single paddle, which takes a little more practice to master precise maneuvers.

-Tip 2: "Canoeing and kayaking require excellent physical condition".
+Myth 2: "Canoeing requires excellent physical condition"

 femme-kayak.jpg Canoeing is an adaptable sport that can be practiced at various levels of intensity.